openstax/template-osbooks-new/README.md

 ## Customize files for new book

-1. Edit the `collection/template.collection.xml'
+1. Edit the `collection/template-slug.collection.xml'

-    -rename the file by replacing `template` in the filename with the book slug (eg. `university-physics-volume-1.collection.xml`).
+    -rename the file by replacing `template-slug` in the filename with the book slug (eg. `university-physics-volume-1.collection.xml`).
         - if the repo is for a bundle (contain multiple books), each book will require their own collection.xml file.
     - inside the file replace:
         - the title in the `<md:title>` field